IMPORTANT INFORMATION FOR ROBOTICS AND BEYOND’S ENGINEERING, TECHNOLOGY & DESIGN ACADEMY TOPICS

 Open Studio - Independent Study (expand for details)

-For students not enrolled in one of the 6 class topics for mornings or afternoons, or who are staying for extended hours due to transportation.
-Students will work on their own projects or continue working on the topic they are taking as a class, get help from our instructor staff when they are available, and collaborate with other Academy students.
-Students will have use of the space and equipment involved with their other class if it is available.
+Open Studio is for students not enrolled in one of the 6 class topics for mornings or afternoons, or who are staying for extended hours due to transportation.
+Students will work on their own projects or continue working on the topic they are taking as a class, and can collaborate with other Academy students.
+If available, our instructor staff will assist and answer questions.
+Students will have use of the space and equipment if it is available.
 Robotics And Beyond computers used for their class will also be available if not being used for another topic.
+Students must bring a lunch unless they are allowed to walk to a shop near the New Milford green.

 Time and location: Open Studio time depends on whether a student has the morning (9:00 am – 12:00 pm) or afternoon (1:00 – 4:00 pm) free, and depends on what topic they want to work in.